 Colin is particularly interested in ADHD, mental health and education.
 As part of his work with the ADHD Foundation, Colin has the pleasure of meeting inspiring and committed educators, child care professionals and parents and carers, who attend courses and share his and the Foundation’s vision to promote and develop the understanding and support for neurodiversity.

-Emma is currently the Early Years Service Lead at the ADHD Foundation.
+Emma is currently the Director of Early Years Services at the ADHD Foundation.
 In her role, she works with the youngest population of children with emerging symptoms of neurodevelopmental conditions.

 Emma has a keen interest in early intervention and support for sleep as it plays a key role in daily function for all children, particularly those with ADHD.
 In her role, Emma works with parents and carers to provide them with information and guidance around positive sleep measures.